Skip to content

 In the Writing Paper

-If you have 10 minutes left and haven’t finished your Continuous Writing essay:
+If you have 10 minutes left and haven’t finished your Extended Essay:

 1. Write a quick conclusion (3-4 sentences)